 You order downstairs and if you are going to stay there, they will bring it to you upstairs.
 The setting is lovely, overlooking the park and marina.

 Coffee was fantastic and I highly recommend it.
 So much better than Starbucks!
 I'm sure this place is jam packed full and busy in high season or when cruise ships dock.
 We were visiting the first week that flights started going into Huatulco for high season.
-Luiz, at our hotel said by end of November everything kicks up into full swing.
+Luis, at our hotel said by end of November everything kicks up into full swing.
 The cruise ships would start arriving on the 16th so we were happy we missed those too.
 Pretty awesome, quiet time to visit.
 We really liked that.

 We grabbed a quick breakfast back at the hotel.
 It was packed!
-Luiz told us it was a convention of nationals and would be packed full, Thursday, Friday and Saturday, then quiet again.
+Luis told us it was a convention of nationals and would be packed full, Thursday, Friday and Saturday, then quiet again.
 Alfredo picked us up for a cooking class.
 We were learning to make Mole today.
 I have always wanted to add this to my recipe repertoire and thought there was no better place to learn than here in Oaxaca.
 Incidentally, the name of his school is "Wahaca Cooking" which teaches you how to pronounce it. 😊 And we were off.
 Alfredo, who was born in Santa Cruz told us the history of Santa Cruz, Tangolunda and La Crucecita (the three towns that make up Huatulco) as he drove.
 He stopped for a scenic shot but I didn't get far enough back to take a good picture.
 Alfredo told us everything was still green here as they had an intense rainy season this year.
 One of their worst ever.
 He said soon it would all turn brown.

 We picked up two more people at "Secrets Resort" and then shortly after we arrived.
 Alfredo remodeled the place we were at, which was a steakhouse before.